Discipline recomended for Loudon County Schools director

 According to the minutes of that meeting, Newman also stated he would like the board to have a closed meeting with the school board attorney to speak about the matter.

-The agenda for the special meeting, held Mar.
+for the special meeting, held Mar.
 5, 2019, was to discuss Vance's contract.
 The school board confirmed that it was about the rumors connected to the basketball team as well as other incidents, which the board says may be considered an abuse of power such as an incident involving body camera footage from a school resource officer.

 The footage shows an altercation between Vance and the officer.
 In it, Vance is talking to the officer about an incident involving Vance's son.
 The officer had allegedly pulled Vance's son out of class.